Current order processing times approximately 5 – 6 business days

 The Maori name is Kahikatoa but it is commonly called Tea Tree because early colonists used its aromatic foliage as an alternative to tea.

-Endemic to NSW, Qld, Vic, Tasmania and New Zealand.
+Endemic to New South Wales, Queensland, Victoria, Tasmania and New Zealand.

 Prefers a light moist well-drained soil in an open sunny position, drought and frost resistant.